 Shirley Hex

 In 1976, she was the head of the millinery department at the prestigious couture house Lachasse when she took under her wing a young Stephen Jones, just starting out his journey in the hat industry.
-She then moved on to become the Chief Milliner for Freddy Fox.
+She then moved on to become the Chief Milliner for Frederick Fox.

-In 2012, she was involved in the visually spectacular event HATWALK, commissioned by the Mayor of London, in partnership with BT, Grazia magazine, the British Fashion Council and the London 2012 Festival.
+In 2012, she was involved in the visually spectacular event HATWALK, commissioned by the Mayor of London, in partnership with BT, Grazia magazine, The British Fashion Council and the London 2012 Festival.
 Trafalgar Square’s most famous resident, Admiral Lord Nelson, was given a new hat for the first time in 200 years.
-The project was curated by two of her most illustrious ex-students, Stephen Jones and Philip Tracy.
+The project was curated by two of her most illustrious ex-students, Stephen Jones and Philip Treacy.
 She was also asked to create a hat to adorn the statue of George Ehrlich’s The Young Lovers, near St. Paul's Cathedral.

 Another memory from Stephen Jones, as published on Wikipedia: